lehieugch68/FFXIII-XGR-Unpacker/README.md

 ## Usage

-Drag and drop XGR files / folder into this tool to unpack/repack..
+Drag and drop XGR files / folder into this tool to unpack / repack.